hawkinsd90/BouncePartyClubSite/docs/INTEGRATIONS.md

 ### Webhook Processing (`stripe-webhook`)

-All Stripe events are received at the `stripe-webhook` edge function (JWT not required, verified by signature).
+All Stripe events are received at the `stripe-webhook` edge function (JWT verification not required; verified by Stripe signature instead).

 **Signature Verification:**
 Every webhook is verified using `stripe.webhooks.constructEvent()` with the `stripe_webhook_secret`.
 Requests with invalid or missing signatures return 400 immediately.
+There is no dev-mode bypass.

 **Idempotency:**
 The `webhook-idempotency.ts` shared utility checks the `stripe_webhook_events` table before processing.
 If the event ID has already been processed, the function returns 200 without re-applying changes.